 The Structural Engineering (SE) exam tests for a minimum level of competency in structural engineering.
-It is designed for engineers who practice in jurisdictions that license structural engineers separately from other professional engineers.
 This 16-hour exam uses separate vertical and lateral components to test your ability to safely design buildings or bridges, especially in areas of high seismicity and high wind.

 Prepare for your exam by